luc-wallace/cluck/README.md

 - Number, char and string literals
 - Binary and unary operators via +, -, \*, /, %, ==, !=, ||, &&, !, >, >=, <, <=
 - Detailed syntax errors
+- Static analysis for bindings and types

 Future:

-- Function arguments
 - For loops
 - Pointer types
 - Structs
-- Semantic analysis
 - Code generation

 ## Resources used